 FOR ALL ON-CAMPUS FACULTY OF ARTS AND SCIENCE STUDENTS (INCLUDING CURRENT SKHS STUDENTS)

-The Certificate program will open for new applications to all on-campus Faculty of Arts and Science students at Queen’s in May 2022.
-Please email email@example.com during the Plan Selection period in May 2022 to apply to the DIPA Certificate.
+The Certificate program will open for new applications to all on-campus Faculty of Arts and Science students at Queen’s during the Plan Selection period (May 22 – June 2 2023).
+Please email email@example.com with a request to apply for DIPA (no statement of experience or resume are required to apply to the DIPA Certificate).
 There are a defined number of spaces available for the Certificate.
-Students will be notified of their application status in June 2021.
+Students will be notified of their application status in June 2023.

 FOR ON-CAMPUS NON-FACULTY OF ARTS AND SCIENCE STUDENTS (HEALTH SCIENCES, APPLIED SCIENCE, COMMERCE, NURSING)